yuriys-kentico/kontent-custom-element-samples/KCTuiEditor/README.md

       "toast": {
         "type": "custom",
         "name": "Toast",
-        "value": "Hi @Kentico/global-collaborators!\n\nWe bring you another batch of Kentico developer news.\n\n## Bynder integration tutorial\n\nThere is a [new tutorial](https://docs.kenticocloud.com/tutorials/develop-apps/integrate/integrating-dam-bynder) descibing how to integrate Kentico Kontent with Digital Asset Management platform (DAM).
+        "value": "Hi @Kentico/global-collaborators!\n\nWe bring you another batch of Kentico developer news.\n\n## Bynder integration tutorial\n\nThere is a new tutorial describing how to integrate Kentico Kontent with Digital Asset Management platform (DAM).
 In this case it is a [Bynder](https://www.bynder.com/en/)."
       }
     }
   },